LuniumLuk/SoftRenderer/README.md

 # Lu Renderer (Under Developement)

-A Tiny Renderer designed to rely on minimum dependencies (Under Developement)
+A Tiny Renderer designed to rely on minimum dependencies (basically with standard C library)

+:construction: **currently under construction** :construction:

-Meanwhile, this project also serve as practice while learning the book 'Real-Time Rendering'
+Meanwhile, this project also serve as practice while learning the book 'Real-Time Rendering' :book:

+## Planned Features

 I intend to implement a shader-based renderer that runs on CPU from scratch using c++ with minimum dependencies.
 It's API is similar to OpenGL, with the following features:

+- Pipeline that runs on CPU (maybe GPU later, but more limited platforms)
-- Programable Shaders
+- Programable and Extendable Shaders
-- Array Buffer, Frame Buffer and Element Buffer
-- Fixed Pipeline in clipping and Screen mapping
+- Flexible and Fast to Access Buffers
+- API similar to OpenGL
-- Multi Platform
+- Support Cross Platform

-> current lib dependencies:  `stdlib.h`   `stdio.h`   `math.h`   `string.h`   `assert.h`   `utility`
+- Image and Geometry Process Functionalities

 <img src="images/triangle_rasterization.webp" width="400px" />

 <img src="images/wireframe_bunny.gif" width="400px" />

-### Content
+## Current Features

 - basic linear algebra
   - vector